Tait (band)

-Tait was an American Christian rock band formed by Michael Tait, previously one of the members of dc Talk and later the lead singer of Newsboys.
+Tait was an American Christian rock band formed by Michael Tait, previously one of the members of DC Talk and later the lead singer of Newsboys.

 History

 Pre-formation of Tait (1996–1999)

-In 1996, dc Talk member Michael Tait met Chad Chapin and the two became close friends and began to write songs together.
+In 1996, DC Talk member Michael Tait met Chad Chapin and the two became close friends and began to write songs together.
 After a few years, Michael created his own cover band, a funky hard rock group named Curious George.
 He toured with Chapin and had a few concerts, performing music from Pearl Jam to King's X and The 77s.
 Afterward was when Tait and Chapin decided that they would eventually get a more permanent music group of their own together and tour the world.

 Michael and Tait member Pete Stewart also had a friendship before the band's inception.
 After Stewart had assisted dc Talk by playing guitar on their album Supernatural, Tait and Stewart co-wrote the song "Uphill Battle" which was featured on ForeFront Records' Ten: The Birthday Album.
 When Stewart's alternative metal group Grammatrain disbanded in 1998, he went on to co-produce his own solo album with the help of Tait.

 Empty (2000-2002)

-When dc Talk went on hiatus around 1999, Michael started working unofficially with his own music.
+When DC Talk went on hiatus in 2000, Michael started working unofficially with his own music.
 As his solo project slowly began to come together, Michael quickly thought of the friendships that within the past few years had become a fundamental part of his career.
 Pete Stewart came to join Michael, along with the Chapin brothers, Chad and Lonnie who in 1996 had moved to Nashville, Tennessee, to see where they could get in the music business.
 The band officially formed in 2000 and was named Tait after Michael's father, Rev. Nathel Tait.

 After about a year in the studio, the band released their first album entitled Empty.
-It was generally well received, and the album even broke onto the Top Contemporary Christian charts.
+It was generally well received, and the album even broke onto contemporary Christian music charts.
 The album featured songs that handled subjects like skepticism of others ("Spy"), racism ("American Tragedy") (this album was controversial because of the use of a racial slur in the middle of this song) and Michael's outpouring of grief of losing his father, sister and brother all in the same year ("Unglued").